In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 - How long will it take for the case to conclude from now until judgment is given

-- Would you face any barriers to representing the client if they were no longer in this country and why (for example, in taking instructions or going through documents with them).
+- Would you face any barriers to representing the client if they were no longer in this country and why (for example, in taking instructions or going through documents with them), or in securing/maintaining funding.

 Submitting the application online (first time application or extension of DL)

-A person can also apply for DL, or an extension of DL, by making an application to the Home Office using an online form at any time after the positive CG decision is made, if they have not been granted DL (and cannot challenge the failure to grant as soon as a CG is made).
+A person can also apply for DL, or an extension of DL, by making an application to the Home Office using an online form at any time after the positive CG decision is made, if they have not been granted DL (and cannot challenge the failure to grant).

-The form is FLR(HRO) or FLR(DL) if the person was refused asylum and given discretionary leave to remain outside the rules and now wishes to extend it.
-If the victim was not given their DL at the same time as an asylum refusal, they can use form FLR(HRO).
-This has worked in cases we have done.
+The form is usually FLR(HRO), but use FLR(DL) if the person was refused asylum and at the same time given discretionary leave to remain and now wishes to extend it.
+If the victim was not given their DL at the same time as the asylum refusal, they should use form FLR(HRO).

-Legal aid will be available for any first time or extension application post positive CG if the person meets the means test.
+Legal aid will be available for the application if the person meets the means test.

-The application will be free of charge until the person has had 30 months of DL as a victim of trafficking, after which an application for further leave will be chargeable (but with no Immigration Health Surcharge (IHS) to pay).
+The application will be exempt from Home Office and Immigration Health Surcharges until the person has had 30 months of DL as a victim of trafficking, after which an application for further leave will be chargeable (but still with no Immigration Health Surcharge (IHS) to pay).
 Where necessary, the person can apply for a fee waiver.

-Wherever the issue of fee arises, always rely on the fee regulations over Home Office guidance.
-Look at the Immigration and Nationality (Fees) Regulations 2018, Schedule 2, which state:
+Where the Home Office suggest a fee is payable before the person has had their first 30 months of DL, rely on the fee regulations rather then Home Office guidance.
+The Immigration and Nationality (Fees) Regulations 2018, Schedule 2, state:

 |9.10||Applications for discretionary leave by an individual with a positive conclusive grounds decision|